There are basically two ways to acquire an oven.

 For building clay (or cob) ovens, we have fewer resources.

-I am especially interested in cob oven classes, so if you find any locally, please let me know.
+I am especially interested in cob oven classes, so if you find any around the Twin Cities of Minnesota, please let me know.

-Another class will be held on August 14, 2010, also at Borner Farm.
-You can register here.
+Another class was held on August 14, 2010, also at Borner Farm.
+That class had nine people, including someone from Hawaii and someone from Missouri.

 If you are interested in hosting a class on stacked-brick ovens, send me an e-mail, and we can see if we have any compatible dates available.
 (You will be responsible for supplying the bricks with which to build one or more ovens; I have neither the bricks nor the means to transport them.)